 a.
-Any firefighter who is confined to a hospital for nonrelated service injuries, or major illness, for any period up to one year, will not be charged under sick time except as hereinafter provided.
+Any firefighter who is confined to a hospital for non-related service injuries, or major illness, for any period up to one year, will not be charged under sick time except as hereinafter provided.
 Any time over one year will be subject to review and time may or may not be deducted.
 In the event a conflict arises with respect to a definition of a major illness between the parties, a meeting will be convened between the Business Administrator and firefighters of the bargaining unit for the purpose of arriving at a final determination.

-b.
+Effective January 1,

+- 2013, the major illness benefits will be reduced from a maximum of one (1) year to a maximum of six (6) months. - b.
 Firefighters who enter the hospital and/or suffer a major illness shall request, as soon as possible, a letter from the attending physician, indicating the type of illness and recommended recuperative time.
-This letter shall be sent to the Director of Fire.

-c.
-After verification of the recommended recuperative time is made by the City Appointed Physician, if such verification is requested, and such recuperation time is completed, the fireman shall return to duty.

-d.
-Reasonable recuperative time shall not be deducted from accrued sick time.

-e.
-The Employee shall receive full pay during the periods as set forth herein.
+This letter shall be sent to the Director of Fire. - c.
+After verification of the recommended recuperative time is made by the City Appointed Physician, if such verification is requested, and such recuperation time is completed, the firefighter shall return to duty. - d.
+Reasonable recuperative time shall not be deducted from accrued sick time. - e.
+The Employee shall receive full pay during the periods as set forth herein. - f.

-f.
 Major illness is defined as an illness or injury which is not service related and requires hospitalization for six (6) calendar or more days, or non-elective surgery, or an ailment or contagious disease requiring a leave of thirty (30) or more calendar days which would render a member unfit for light duty.
 The first one hundred twenty (120) hours of an approved major illness claim will be charged against a firefighter's accumulated sick time.